camoverride/camoverride.github.io/_posts/2016-01-12-freegan-manifesto.md

 - re-using bottles
 - etc.

+make your own stuff - it'll give you goals, teach you a lot, and it's fun!

+urban treasure hunt

 Bookchin -
 Scarcity = physical resoueces.
 Things like prestige, fame, respect, sex might always be scarce -- not everyone can be famous, as that literally contradicts the definition of fame